 - (a) First-aid kits should be equipped with appropriate and sufficient medications and instrumentation.
-However, these kits should be complemented by the operator according to the characteristics of the operation (scope of operation, flight duration, number and demographics of passengers, etc.).

-- (b) The following should be included in the first-aid kit:

-- (1) Equipment

-- (i) bandages (assorted sizes);

-- (ii) burns dressings (unspecified);
+However, these kits should be supplemented by the operator according to the characteristics of the operation (scope of operation, flight duration, number and demographics of passengers, etc.). - (b) The following should be included in the first-aid kit: - (1) Equipment - (i) bandages (assorted sizes, including a triangular bandage); - (ii) burns dressings (unspecified);

 - (iii) wound dressings (large and small);

 - (iv) adhesive dressings (assorted sizes);

 - (v) adhesive tape;

 - (vi) adhesive wound closures;

 - (vii) safety pins;

 - (viii) safety scissors;

 - (ix) antiseptic wound cleaner;

 - (x) disposable resuscitation aid;

 - (xi) disposable gloves;

-- (xii) tweezers: splinter; and
+- (xii) tweezers: splinter;

-- (xiii) thermometers (non-mercury).
+- (xiii) thermometers (non-mercury); and

+- (xiv) surgical masks.

 - (2) Medications

-- (i) simple analgesic (may include liquid form);
+- simple analgesic (including paediatric form if the type of operation does not include transport of children or infants, the paediatric form may not be included);

-- (ii) antiemetic;
+- (ii) antiemetic non-injectable;

 - (iii) nasal decongestant;

 - (iv) gastrointestinal antacid, in the case of helicopters carrying more than 9 passengers;

 - (v) anti-diarrhoeal medication in the case of helicopters carrying more than 9 passengers; and

-- (vi) antihistamine.

-- (3) Other

-- (i) a list of contents in at least two languages (English and one other).
-This should include information on the effects and side effects of medications carried;

-- (ii) first-aid handbook, current edition;

-- (iii) medical incident report form;

-- (iv) biohazard disposal bags.

-- (4) An eye irrigator, whilst not required to be carried in the first-aid kit, should, where possible, be available for use on the ground.
+- (vi) antihistamine (including paediatric form if the type of operation does not include transport of children or infants, the paediatric form may not be included).

+- (3) Other content.
+The operator should make the instructions readily available.
+If an electronic format is available, then all instructions should be kept on the same device.
+If a paper format is used, then the instructions should be kept in the same kit with the applicable equipment and medication.
+The instructions should include, as a minimum, the following: